-We the Texas taxpayers know these legislators know this.
+We the Texas taxpayers know, the legislators know this.
 But what is their response to fix it?
-Chapter 313 of the Texas Tax Code, which provides all kinds of tax burden shift from well connected corporate interests to Texas Taxpayers.

 Tax Rate as set by local taxing authorities

-The Tax Rate is set by a variety of taxing authorities in which the taxpayer resides.
+The Tax Rate is set by your local taxing authorities in which the taxpayer resides.
 As these are set by local elected officials, every citizen should put pressure on these local elected officials to keep the rate low or even lower.

 The Appraisal Value here is a complexity of so many hands in the soup.
 Appraisal boards, Chief Appraisers, Appraisal Review Boards, Arbitration, Formal Hearings, Informal Hearings with a whole additional layer of oversight by the Texas Comptroller.
 All combined to make a labyrinth for the residential homeowner and a lucrative field of pursuit for consultants and lawyers for commercial property.
 Appraisals are to be at market value per the Texas Legislature.
 While this is set it still seems to the average property owner to be a capricious value more divined than derived.

-1. Appraisal Boards Should be elected not appointed by the taxing authorities.
+1. Appraisal Board of Directors Should be elected not appointed by the taxing authorities.